Kwai-Kolors/LPO/README.md

 #### 2. Download
 - Download the `pytorch_model.bin` from the `openai/clip-vit-large-patch14` [hugginface repository](https://huggingface.co/openai/clip-vit-large-patch14).
 Change the `clip_ckpt_path` in `lpo/lpo/preference_models/models/sd15_preference_model.py` to its real storage path.
-- Download the latent reward models.
-Change the `ft_model_path` in the `lpo/configs` to real path of reward models.
+- Change the `ft_model_path` in the `lpo/configs` to real path of reward models.
+Our public reward models are available in [Hugging Face](https://huggingface.co/casiatao/LRM).
 #### 3. Training

 - Train SD1.5 using LRM-1.5